+3. Facilitate Property Assembly, as Necessary.
 To meet the goals of this Redevelopment Plan and Project, the City may acquire and assemble property throughout the RPA.
-Land assemblage by the City may be by purchase, exchange, donation, lease, eminent domain, or through other programs, and may be for the purpose of (a) sale, lease, or conveyance to private developers, or (b) sale, lease, conveyance, or dedication for the construction of public improvements or facilities.
+Land assemblage by the City may be by purchase, exchange, donation, lease, eminent domain, through the Tax Reactivation Program, or other programs, and may be for the purpose of

+(a) sale, lease, or conveyance to private developers or (b) sale, lease, conveyance, or dedication for the construction of public improvements or facilities.
 Site preparation may include such preparatory work as demolition of existing improvements and environmental remediation, where appropriate.
-Furthermore, the City may require written development agreements with developers before acquiring any properties.
+Furthermore, the City may require written redevelopment agreements with developers before acquiring any properties.
 As appropriate, the City may devote acquired property to temporary uses until such property is scheduled for disposition and development.